autumoswitzerland/autumo-beetroot/autumo-beetroot/README.md

 - DB access and DB type (connected through JDBC)
 - Supported databases: MySQL, MariaDB, Java H2, Oracle, PostgreSQL
 - Default web view (in case of certain redirects)
-- Mail configuration inclusive TLS; some configuration parameters can be overwritten by values in the standard DB table 'properties'
+- Mail configuration inclusive TLS; some configuration parameters can be overwritten by values in the standard DB table `properties`

 <p align="right">(<a href="#top">back to top</a>)</p>